 In this section, we provide a theoretical analysis of our method on the convergence to a Pareto stationary point, at which some convex combination of task gradients is 0.
 As mentioned before, we assume that the gradients of different tasks are linearly independent when not reaching a Pareto stationary point.
 Formally, we make the following assumption, as also adopted by~\cite{navon2022multi}.

-\begin{assum} For the output sequence $\{\theta_t\}$ generated by the proposed method, the gradients of all tasks are linearly independent while not at a Pareto stationary point. \end{assum} The following assumption imposes differentiability and Lipschitz continuity on the loss functions, as also adopted by~\cite{liu2021conflict,navon2022multi}.
+\begin{assumption} For the output sequence $\{\theta_t\}$ generated by the proposed method, the gradients of all tasks are linearly independent while not at a Pareto stationary point. \end{assumption} The following assumption imposes differentiability and Lipschitz continuity on the loss functions, as also adopted by~\cite{liu2021conflict,navon2022multi}.